 Isn’t it the same as a metal straw?
 Parts and shape of bombillas

-A bombilla has three main parts: the beak or boquilla, the neck, and the filter.
-This is the main difference with a common metal straw – it is not just a metal cylinder from which to sip.
+A bombilla has three main components: the beak or boquilla, the neck, and the filter.
+This is the main difference with a conventional metal straw – it is not just a metal cylinder from which to sip.
 The three parts have special functions that contribute to an enjoyable mateada.